Wine Bottle Sizes

 The wine in larger bottles is also less susceptible to damaging temperature fluctuations.

-Let’s take a look at all the different wine bottle sizes in more detail.
+Let’s take a look at the history of the wine bottle, the dimensions and all the different wine bottle sizes in more detail.

 |Capacity||Name||Description||Amount of glasses|

 |187.5ml||Split or Piccolo||Usually for single glasses of Champagne||1|